juneDebugs/BotWorkshop/QnA Maker service/README.md

 * Choose whether you want to enable Application Insights or not.
 If Application Insights is enabled, QnA Maker collects telemetry on traffic, chat logs, and errors.
 * Choose the App insights location where Application Insights resource will be deployed.

+5. Once all the fields are validated, you can click on **Create** to start deployment of these services in your subscription.
+It will take a few minutes to complete.